technateNG/technate.github.io/_posts/2020-02-17-rdpmc-benchmarking-instruction.markdown

 We will enable `rdpmc` instruction to operate in the userspace later in the guide.
 As usual, PMC's are much more extensively explained in [Intel x86/64 Manual](https://software.intel.com/en-us/download/intel-64-and-ia-32-architectures-sdm-volume-3b-system-programming-guide-part-2) - Volume 3B in Chapter 18.

-#### 3.4 How to enable CPU_CLK_UNHALTED.REF_TSC.
+#### 3.4 How to enable CPU_CLK_UNHALTED.CORE.

-CPU_CLK_UNHALTED.REF_TSC describes elapsed cycles on the core in reference to the TSC rate.
+CPU_CLK_UNHALTED.CORE describes elapsed cycles on the core.
 In opposite, to raw TSC measure, this metric is resistant to changes in core speed.
 This is clear advantage over reading base TSC and in my opinion, it's best metric to measure a feature implementation efficiency in cycles.
-This metric is fixed counter with index on two - IA32_FIXED_CTR2.
+This metric is fixed counter with index on one - IA32_FIXED_CTR1.

 ![d](/assets/d.png)